 - Liriope muscari – Also known as Lilyturf, this is a great ornamental grass for a shaded area.

-- Pachysandra – The ‘Shaded Darma’, another excellent ground cover plant for difficult shaded areas in the garden.
+- Pachysandra – The ‘Shaded Darma’, another excellent ground cover plant for difficult areas in the garden.

 - Astilbe – Also known as ‘Goatsbeard’, feather foliage with tall flower spikes rising above in whites through to pinks and reds.